PyMML

 Download:

-PyMML uses the numarray and scipy packages.
+PyMML uses the numpy and scipy packages.

 A variety of MML software written in C and FORTRAN may also be downloaded from here.